Evan looked across the

 street-hard face remained sullen.
 "I set out to commit the perfect crime.
 It

-the woods.
+woods.
 And famous witnesses at that.
 Serves you right anyway, Evan.
-My
+My shrink

-shrink says my depraved and callous attitude was helped along by your
+says my depraved and callous attitude was helped along by your books.”

-opportunity to seize control of the situation Doc loosed his clenched teeth
+an opportunity to seize control of the situation, Doc loosened his clenched

 committed a crime, we'll take your word for it, but I don't believe in jail